VitoPython/InstagramNewsScrapper/README.md

 ### Instagram Scraper:
 - Collection of posts from public Instagram accounts
 - Background processing of data using Celery
-- Storing results in a SQLite database
+- Storing results in a database (SQLite locally, PostgreSQL in Docker)
 - API for accessing data with filtering by hashtags

 ### News Analyzer: